RauliL/plorth/docs/api.md

   <dd>any, any</dd>
 </dl>

-Discards two top-most values from the stack.
+Discards the two topmost values from the stack.

     1 2 3 2drop #=> 1